OWASP/owasp-mastg/Document/0x08-Testing-Tools.md

 This should copy apkx to `/usr/local/bin`.
 See section "[Decompiling Java Code](0x05c-Reverse-Engineering-and-Tampering.md#decompiling-java-code "Decompiling Java Code")" of the "Reverse Engineering and Tampering" chapter for more information about usage.

-### House
+### Busybox

-[House](https://github.com/nccgroup/house "House") is a runtime mobile application analysis toolkit for Android apps, developed and maintained by the NCC Group and is written in Python.

-It's leveraging a running Frida server on a rooted device or the Frida gadget in a repackaged Android app.
-The intention of House is to allow an easy way of prototyping Frida scripts via its convenient web GUI.

-The installation instructions and "how-to guide" of House can be found in the [Readme of the Github repo](https://github.com/nccgroup/house "Github Repo of House").
+Busybox combines multiple common Unix utilities into a small single executable.
+The utilities included generally have fewer options than their full-featured GNU counterparts, but are sufficient enough to provide a complete environment on a small or embedded system.
+Busybox can be installed on a rooted device by downloading the Busybox application from Google Play Store.
+You can also download the binary directly from the [Busybox website](https://busybox.net "Busybox Website").
+Once downloaded, make an `adb push busybox /data/local/tmp` to have the executable available on your phone.
+A quick overview of how to install and use Busybox can be found in the [Busybox FAQ](https://busybox.net/FAQ.html#getting_started "Busybox FAQ").

 ### Drozer